 ESRC TRAINING FUNDS

 All applications must be supported by the student’s supervisor and approved by the HEI Admin Lead for the host institution before submission.
-Students and supervisors are strongly encouraged to utilise the Training Needs Audit (TNA) as a tool to identify training requirements and to plan and prepare for the year ahead.
+Students and supervisors are strongly encouraged to utilise the Training Needs Analysis (TNA) as a tool to identify training requirements and to plan and prepare for the year ahead.

 Overseas Fieldwork and Difficult Language Training